D2-mods/Better-IWD-Pregen/README.md

 1. **Adjust enemy damage at higher difficulties (IWD1, IWD2)**
 	- IWD1: modifies both damage and XP bonus (they can't be changed separately)
-	- IWD2: includes exe patch by Bubb (required for damage adjust to work)
+	- IWD2: includes exe patch by Bubb (required for damage adjust to work), this patch is installed with both options.
 2. **Add or remove Avarine Decanter (IWD2)**
-	- The "Add" option is silently skipped if item is already obtainable.
+	- "Add" option is quietly skipped if already obtainable (you won't have duplicate items).
 3. **Unnerf Animate Dead (IWD2)**
 	- Also corrects chance of each summon to 50/50.
-	- skipped if IWD2EE "Spell Revisions" is installed.
+	- Skipped if IWD2EE "Spell Revisions" is installed.
+(IWD2EE splits Animate Dead into 2 spells, one for zombies and one for skeletons)
 4. **Shapeshift movement bonuses bypass Free Action (EEs, BG2)**
 	- Can set to bypass or be blocked by Free Action.
-	- This patches any mod-added spells as well.
+	- This will patch any mod-added spells as well.
+It may take a few extra seconds to scan files.
 5. **Increase movement speed of IWD shapeshifts (IWD1, IWDEE)**
 	- Increases speed of all IWD animal and elemental forms.
 	- Winter Wolf moves slightly faster than natural form.
 The rest are still slower, but fast enough to be usable out of combat.